RemyTek/ioq3df/README.md

 ioq3df is an engine for the Quake III Arena modification Defrag.
 It is a fork of ioquake3 to support Defrag specific features.

+Auto download and auto load of single pk3 files for each map.
+You can move all your map pk3 files to the autoload/maps/ folder.
+The auto download will download map dependency files to autoload/mapdeps/*.json and pk3 files to autoload/maps/*. cl_mapAutoDownload 		[0/1] cl_mapAutoDownload_source
+fs_autoload 			[0/1]

+Chat console:
-To open the chat console use ctrl+tab or bind a key to one of the new commands:
+To open the chat console use ctrl+tab or bind a key to one of the new commands: togglechatconsole chatclear chatdump

-togglechatconsole
-chatclear
-chatdump

 iodfe features by runaos:
 snap hud:

 iodfe_hud_snap_draw 1	- snapping hud, shows zones of possible acceleration (for 8 ms frametime)